Art & Craft, DIY ideas and Tutorials – Craftbuds

 Yarn quality

 I shall mention that quality also matters.
-There is an unlimited number of yarn manufacturers, and it is sometimes difficult to know who to trust.
+There are unlimited yarn manufacturers, and it is sometimes difficult to know who to trust.
 High prices are not always a guarantee of quality.
 I think the best value for money overall is the Red Heart Super Saver Yarn, which you can find in most craft stores, including here on Amazon.

 Using incorrect gauge